 4. About the ketogenic diet

 Which brings us neatly to a discussion of the ketogenic diet, or the ‘fasting mimicking diet’ as it is also known.
 Ketosis is a metabolic pathway favoured by the body when glucose is in short supply, and it activates many of the same pathways as fasting state metabolism.
 The only thing we know that may be better for cancer than keto is fasting, which obviously has its limitations as a nutritional strategy.
-Thus, the ketogenic diet creates the optimal tissue microenvironment for cancer patients who also want to eat.
+Thus, the ketogenic diet creates the best healthy tissue microenvironment for cancer patients who also want to eat.

 Like many popular diets, the ketogenic diet is much misunderstood.
 The biochemistry of ketosis (what Atkins called the metabolic advantage) allows people to overeat fats and still lose weight, which has led to a glut of ‘unhealthy’ keto recipes (fat bombs, bulletproof coffee, and steak with cream and cheese), and created a widespread belief that the ketogenic diet is an unbridled fat fest.
 Of course, you can do keto that way but you don’t have to.
+It also has a reputation of being a high protein duet which is simply not true: it’s perfectly possible to be a keto vegetarian, or vegan.

 Done well, the ketogenic diet is a way of training your body to use fuel efficiently and to switch seamlessly between the two metabolic states, promoting healing and repair while ensuring optimal nutritional status.
 This way of doing Keto is more properly called Keto-adaptation.
 It’s a brilliant way of matching your energy intake to your energy requirement to ensure that you’re not overeating anything and, more importantly, not overfeeding your tumour.
 Which makes it the ideal anti-cancer diet and the best way to accompany integrated cancer protocols, including Jane’s McLelland’s metro map.